ProgramExperienceThe BookPricingSponsorFAQReserve a Seat — $99

 Professional headshots and writing the author bio.

-Push toward the finish line.
-Momentum and word goals.
+Push toward the finish line with word goals.

 The class votes on the anthology title and cover art.